ChrisCummins/phd/README.rst

     $ sudo make install

-Train and sample a clgen model using a small included training set.
+Train and sample a clgen model using the small included training set.

 ::